haohua13/blue-oasis-technical-assessment/README.md

 ### Overview:

 * All ESC-50 recordings are 5 seconds long, which means no need to pad/truncate.
-* To augment data, we can apply pitch shifts, time stretches, noise reduction/injection, etc
+* To augment data, we can apply pitch shifts, time stretches, noise reduction/injection, etc.
 * Recordings from the same source are always kept within the same fold, preventing data leakage.

 ## 2. Data Splitting Strategy